 - Science-based modelling

-- Three long-term capacity scenarios with multiple climate and price scenarios for each country to explore possible future pathways.
+- Three contrasting long-term capacity scenarios featuring various climate and price possibilities, to explore realistic and probable future pathways for each country.
 Custom scenarios can be used on-demand.

 Dataset in Excel format: